 The accreditation scheme aims to help clubs run smoothly, provide a meaningful time to its members, have a positive impact on the wider community and help Committee members build a strong CV for future employment.
 In order to run as a club the committee must complete the essential documents which allow them to operate within Bucks Students' Union.
-Once they have been completed and submitted to the Activities Coordinator (Competitive Sport) - seana.oreilly@bucks.ac.uk club status can be awarded.
+Once they have been completed and submitted to the Activities Coordinator (Competitive Sport) - sport@bnu.ac.uk - club status can be awarded.
 Then you can start work on the accreditation system: